assets/img/profile.jpg

 selected publications

-1. iris.png
+1. eyes.png

 IRIS: Inter-planetary Rendering for Imaging and Sensors